patrickn/neaveynet-hugo/content/post/getting-to-morocco-for-pt2.md

 ---

-**Day 1 - It's all about the cold**
+**Day 1 - It's all about the cold. **

-According to internet it was -7°C outside, **-7!!** It was Sunday morning and the plan was to leave early and head south as quickly as possible.
+According to the internet it was -7°C outside, **-7!!** It was Sunday morning and the plan was to leave early and head south as quickly as possible.
 But reading the weather forecast did not inspire me to get going.
 So, I checked my packed bags, repacked one of them and removed some stuff that I really didn't need and tidied others.
 Eventually I left around lunch time.
 It wasn't as cold and once I was on my way wasn't too bad.
 Like a lot of things, the apprehension is the worse bit, once you get started you realise it's not as bad as you thought it would be.
 It was still -2°C though!

 With my heated jacket turned up to 80% it was a pretty uneventful journey.
 I headed towards Paris then around the Périphérique south.
 The only excitement was when trying to navigate around a busy Paris interchange in the dark.
 I took a wrong turning and it was just at that moment my satnav decided to switch itself off, leaving me pondering which of the many lanes I needed to take.
 It's not the first time it's done that, it seems to know when the most inconvenient time is to either crash, freeze or switch off entirely.
 I have now raised a support ticket in an attempt to fix the issue.

 At least the weather was improving as I headed south.
 There was some very light drizzle and the temperature did reach 5°C at one point.

-**Day 2 - It's all about the wind**
+**Day 2 - It's all about the wind. **

 I had booked a room in a hotel somewhere south of Paris.
 It was comfortable and clean though pretty average.
 By morning the rain had stopped and it was looking like it was going to be a dry day.
 I spent the day chasing the edge of a bank of dark clouds.
 I could see brighter, lighter sky in front of me but could never seem to reach it.
 Maybe the dark clouds where also heading south.
 The temperature continued to climb, reaching 16°C at one point before I skirted the Massif Central at about 1000m and it started dropping.
 Never dropped below about 8°C though.